srinidhiPY/ICCV-CDPATH2021-ID-8/README.md

 python ft_Cam_SSL_CL_I.py    // Curriculum-I fine-tuning on Camelyon16
 python ft_Cam_SSL_CL_II.py    // Curriculum-II fine-tuning on Camelyon16
 ```
+We have included the fine-tuned models (cam_curriculum_I_finetuned_model.pt, cam_curriculum_II_finetuned_model.pt) for Camelyon16, found in the "models" folder.
+These models can be used to test the predictions on Camelyon16 and MSKCC test sets.

 4. For patch-level classification tasks, run the following command by the desired parameters.
 The arguments can be set in the corresponding files.
 ```python
 python ft_MHSIT_SSL.py  // Supervised fine-tuning on MHIST